-dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
-Once the engine is placed ont the track, the transformer throttle can be advanced.
-You will see that only the engine's lights come on and two dings from the sound system will chime followed by the air compressor pump sounds.
+The Proto-Sound® reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
+Before the engine can be operated however, the reverse unit plug that extends out of the tender must be inserted into the receptacle at the back of the boiler cab as seen in Figure 1.
+Once the plug is inserted, the throttle on the transformer can be advanced.
+You will see that only the engine's lights come on and that on Proto-Sound® equipped engines, two dings from the sound system will chime followed by the steam compressor pump sounds.
 The engine does not run.
-This is known as the RESET state and is explained in more detail beginning on Page 5.
-The ProtoSound® DCRU® will not power the motor until the throttle is turned OFF and then ON again.
+This is known as the RESET state and is explained in more detail beginning on Page 6.
+The ProtoSound® electronics will not power the motor until the throttle is turned OFF and then ON again.
 At this point, the engine will now function just like any other electronic or mechanical E-unit.